shopkeep/shpkpr/README.rst

         :alt: Documentation Status

-shpkpr is a tool for controlling and observing applications running on Mesos/Marathon. shpkpr is designed to provide a simple command-line interface to Marathon (similiar to the ``heroku`` command-line tool) for use both manually and with CI tools like jenkins.
+shpkpr is a tool for controlling and observing applications/tasks running on Marathon and Chronos. shpkpr is designed to provide a simple command-line interface to Marathon and Chronos (similiar to the ``heroku`` command-line tool) for use both manually and with CI tools like jenkins.

 * Free software: MIT license
 * Documentation: https://shpkpr.readthedocs.org.